 2. Tabby Cat Markings

-The most common cat pattern is the mackerel tabby, followed by the classic tabby.
+The most common cat pattern is the mackerel tabby (sometimes referred to as a tiger cat), followed by the classic tabby.
 It occurs in many purebred and crossbred cats alike.
 Often, people don’t realize there are 4 distinct tabby patterns, let alone how to tell them apart.

 The four tabby patterns can be distinguished as follows: